wp-plugins/wp-sitemap-page/readme.txt

 == Changelog ==

+= 1.5.2 =
+* Fix a compatibility problem with WPML (more details here : http://wpml.org/forums/topic/wp-sitemap-page/ )
 = 1.5.1 =
 * Update the translation for the following language: French, Russian, German, Sweden, Italian, Spanish, Hungarian and Portuguese.
 = 1.5.0 =